OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-10.md

 ## Joshua 10:22

-Then Joshua said, “Open the mouth of the cave and bring those five kings out to me.”
+Joshua commanded, “Open the mouth of the cave and bring those five kings out to me.”

 ## Joshua 10:23

-So they brought the five kings out of the cave—the kings of Jerusalem, Hebron, Jarmuth, Lachish, and Eglon.
+So the five kings were brought out of the cave—the kings of Jerusalem, Hebron, Jarmuth, Lachish, and Eglon.

 ## Joshua 10:24